 All medication must be in the original container.
 Staff may only administer medication as directed by the parent, not to exceed labeled information.
-Authorization to Administer Medication forms can be picked up at your site or on our website here.
+Authorization to Administer Medication forms can be picked up at your site or on our website.

-Upon administering medication, staff will record in the medication log the child’s name, the type of medication given, dosage, time, date and their initials.
+Upon administering medication, staff will record in the medication log the child’s name, type of medication given, dosage, time, date, and initial.